feifeibear/LLMSpeculativeSampling/README.md

 # Fast inference from transformers via speculative decoding

-This repo implement a speculative sampling for large lauguage model(LLM) decoding.
+This repo implements a speculative sampling for large lauguage model(LLM) decoding.
 It uses two models during decoding: a target model and an approximation model.
 The apporximation model is a smaller model and target model is a larger one.
 The apporximation model guess tokens and the target model corrects the guesses.